 In humans, ringworm presents quite differently, depending on the type of fungus and the location of the body.
 Most commonly, the lesions are red, raised, itchy, and sometimes scaly.
 If lesions are found on both your pet and yourself or a family member, treatment will be needed to prevent further transmission.
 If you are concerned you or a family member may have ringworm, please contact your physician.

 Causes of Ringworm

 Since the ringworm fungus resides in the soil, a digging dog encounters it regularly.
 However, not all animals will contract the fungus simply from contact.
 The age of your dog (puppies are more prone to infection), its immune status, and grooming habits all affect the rate of transmission.
 In both people and dogs, those with suppressed immune systems are most at risk.

-Ringworm transmission can also spread when your dog comes into contact with an infected animal or its bedding, toys, brushes, saddles, and another tack.
+Ringworm transmission can also spread when your dog comes into contact with an infected animal or its bedding, toys, brushes, clippers, saddles, and another equipment.
 Even home furnishings and rugs can harbor infection.
 And fungal spores can lay dormant on a variety of surfaces—like combs, brushes, and food bowls—for many months.